wu-shuyi/wu-shuyi.github.io/menu/learning resources.md

 <font size="4">(3) results plot </font> <br>
 There are plenty of toolbox that could plot imaging results.
 Here I would like to share those toolbox that I am familiar with and are still popular.
-I first know [nilearn](https://nilearn.github.io/stable/plotting/index.html) from Dr.Li Jixing at CityU HK and this package can plot ROI, surface map, stats activations,and whatever you can image.
-But if you would plot some clusters with different highlighted colors,[paraview](https://docs.paraview.org/en/latest/) would definitely be a better choice.
+I first know [nilearn](https://nilearn.github.io/stable/plotting/index.html) from Dr.Li Jixing at CityU HK and this package can plot ROI, surface map, stats activations, and whatever you want.
+But if you would plot some clusters with different highlighted colors, [paraview](https://docs.paraview.org/en/latest/) would definitely be a better choice.
 Feel free to check my [note](https://www.notion.so/ParaView-for-plotting-cluster-activation-4c6d74afee8640649330c83957a6ffec?pvs=4) for your reference.

-No worries.
-If you feel more comfortable with matlab, [mricorGL](https://www.nitrc.org/projects/mricrogl) and [BrainNet Viewer](https://www.nitrc.org/projects/bnv/) work very good.
+Again,if you feel more comfortable with matlab, you can find [mricorGL](https://www.nitrc.org/projects/mricrogl) and [BrainNet Viewer](https://www.nitrc.org/projects/bnv/) very useful.

 <font size="4.5">  2.
 Meta-review </font> <br>
-First of all, you may not want to miss the youtube channel of [Gilad Feldman](https://www.youtube.com/@GiladFeldmanScience/channels).
-In his channel, you find all materials and video recordings of his previous workshops about meta-analysis review.
+First of all, you may not want to miss the youtube channel of [Dr. Gilad ](https://www.youtube.com/@GiladFeldmanScience/channels).
+In his channel, you find all materials, video recordings of his previous workshops about meta-analysis review and of course the pre-registered report template:).
-Not only practical tips, you could also learn the goal and principle of meta science, the rules of open science, and especially get the pre-registered report template:)
-Besides, to have a feeling about how to come up with a research idea and contribute empirically/theoretically to the field, you are highly recommended to watch the [talk](https://github.com/wu-shuyi/meta-analysis_behavioural) offered by Dr.Rong Su from IOWA.
+Dr. Feldman focus more on behavioural meta-review.
 As for fMRI coordinate-based meta-analysis, you can follow my previous project on [uncertainty processing](https://www.sciencedirect.com/science/article/pii/S1053811921003864).
-In this study, we also employed MACM analysis and RSFC analysis to identify both task-based joint activations and synchronized spontaneous signals in the absence of an actual task.
-Here you can find my [notes](https://www.evernote.com/shard/s721/sh/a709bb6c-d8aa-d3a8-7f11-ba7194ff1cca/rcclWe5Cvk7UT_XObTR9rSagqOFU93kXmz_XlZPR_DyIP9Mf_GikTtdRPQ) about conducting MACM analysis based on BrainMap dataset.
+In this study, we employed ALE algorithm and functional connectivity analysis (incl.
+MACM and RSFC) to identify both task-based joint activations and synchronized spontaneous neural signals in the absence of an actual task.
+Here you can find my [notes](https://www.evernote.com/shard/s721/sh/a709bb6c-d8aa-d3a8-7f11-ba7194ff1cca/rcclWe5Cvk7UT_XObTR9rSagqOFU93kXmz_XlZPR_DyIP9Mf_GikTtdRPQ) about MACM analysis based on BrainMap dataset.

+Besides practical tops, it is always good to learn the goals of meta science and rules of open science before starting a meta study.
+Also, to make a meta-review be more attractive, the contribution should be clear.
+Interested in how to indicate a clear contribution, you are highly recommended to watch the [talk](https://github.com/wu-shuyi/meta-analysis_behavioural) offered by Dr.Rong Su from IOWA.
+This can also help you have a sense of how to come up with a research gap. <br>

 <br>
 <font size="4.5">  3.
 EEG </font> <br>
 <font size="4"> (1) preprocessing analysis </font> <br>
 <font size="4"> (2) ERP analysis </font> <br>